IT Skills Accountants: A Study on Job Ads

 Abstract

-Purpose — This study aims to identify the IT skills required in the labour market for accounting staff, manager, and supervisor positions, and aimed to assist prospective accounting graduates to build the necessary skills to obtain the desired career.
+Purpose This study aims to identify the IT skills required for accounting staff, managers, and supervisor positions in the labor market.
+It aims to assist prospective accounting graduates in building the necessary skills to obtain the desired career.

-Practical implications — This study informs prospective accounting graduates about the labour market’s skill requirements and is expected to raise graduates’ awareness and understanding, allowing them to prepare the skills required for the expected jobs.
+Practical implications This study informs prospective accounting graduates about the labor market’s skill requirements and is expected to raise graduates’ awareness and understanding, allowing them to prepare the skills required for the expected jobs.

 Downloads